 Not surprisingly, Florida is the most popular state for owning a second home.
 With the beautiful weather and miles of sensational beaches, the Sunshine State is a logical place to make that kind of investment.

-Once you’ve decided to purchase Naples, Florida real estate, your next step should be to hire an experienced real estate agent to help guide you through the process.
+Once you’ve decided to purchase Naples, Florida luxury real estate, your next step should be to hire an experienced real estate agent to help guide you through the process.
 An agent who knows the area will be able to show you fantastic waterfront homes that will provide cherished memories for your family for years.

 Here are some things to consider before buying a second home in Florida.